 Making These Pumpkin Cheesecake Cookies in Advance & Storage Tips

 If you have leftover cookies or if you make these ahead of time, they can be stored in an airtight container for up to 10 days in the fridge.
-They age super well, and I swear they actually taste best a couple days in!
+They age super well, and I swear they actually taste best a couple of days in!

 You can also freeze baked cookies for up to a month.
 I like to thaw them in the fridge overnight, then enjoy straight from the fridge.